 10 of 10

-Physical Characteristics: Regal and muscular, with a deep muzzle; short coat in brindle, fawn, blue, black, harlequin (white with black patches), or mantle (black and white)
+Coat and Color: Short coat in brindle, fawn, blue, black, harlequin (white with black patches), or mantle (black and white)